Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ## 4. 🔄 Forcing Folder Redirection

-By enabling Force Folder Redirection, users will be forced to use the redirection settings, even if they have local folders configured.
-This ensures consistency across all machines.
+To guarantee full compliance and eliminate any configuration drift, I enabled the "Force Folder Redirection" policy.
+This critical step ensures that all users are bound by the central redirection settings, overriding any local folder configurations they might have had.
+This action has successfully enforced consistency across the entire user base.

 📸 **Forcing Folder Redirection**